Gordita (song)

 "Gordita" ("Thick") is a song by Colombian singer-songwriter Shakira featuring Puerto Rican alternative hip-hop band Calle 13 on her ninth studio album Sale el Sol.
-A Latin rap and cumbia song, it reached No. 10 on the Billboard Latin Digital Songs chart.
-It was produced by Diplo, John Hill, Shakira and Calle 13.
+A Latin rap and cumbia song, it reached number 10 on the Billboard Latin Digital Songs chart.
+It was produced by Diplo, John Hill, Shakira, and Calle 13.

 Background

 "Gordita" is a Latin rap and cumbia song written and produced by Shakira and Residente's band Calle 13.
-The title of the song was initially speculated to be "Gordita Caliente" or "Mi Gordita", and it was speculated that the song would be released as the lead single of Sale el Sol due to the duo performing it before the album's release.
+The title of the song was initially speculated to be "Gordita Caliente" or "Mi Gordita", and the song was speculated to be released as the lead single of Sale el Sol due to the duo performing it before the album's release.

 In 2011, Residente refIected how on the song he dared to tell Shakira he "liked her better when she was thick and had black hair".
 2015, Calle 13 commented that collaborating with Shakira helped the band reach audiences their music would not otherwise have reached, and that they had good chemistry with her.

 Live performances

-Shakira performing "Gordita" in her Manchester show.
-An animated face of Residente, the lead singer of Puerto Rican band Calle 13 was projected onto the screen during his portions of the song.
-Residente showed up in Shakira's shows in Los Angeles, Cordoba and San Juan.
+Shakira performing "Gordita" in her Manchester show: An animated face of Residente, the lead singer of Puerto Rican band Calle 13 was projected onto the screen during his portions of the song.
+Residente showed up in Shakira's shows in Los Angeles, Cordoba, and San Juan.

-Shakira and Residente debuted the song by performing it before the release of Sale el Sol at Rock in Rio Lisboa IV, Rock in Rio Madrid III and Glastonbury Festival in 2010.
-Shakira performed the song on her 2010-2011 The Sun Comes Out World Tour mostly solo, when a large animated face representing that of Residente was projected onto the screen behind the stage during the performance.
+Shakira and Residente debuted the song by performing it before the release of Sale el Sol at Rock in Rio Lisboa IV, Rock in Rio Madrid III, and Glastonbury Festival in 2010.
+Shakira performed the song on her 2010-2011 The Sun Comes Out World Tour mostly solo, when a large, animated face representing that of Residente was projected onto the screen behind the stage during the performance.
 The face was used to cover Residente's portions of the song through prerecorded vocals.
 At the last date of the world tour in Hato Rey, San Juan, Puerto Rico, Shakira and Residente performed the song together, with him surprising her with a these words painted on his back: "Hoy Soy Tu Piqué" ("Today I'm Your Piqué"), referring to Shakira's then-boyfriend.